Soldiers of Odin: History

-Soldiers of Odin was founded in the town of Kemi in Northern Finland in October 2015 in response to an almost ten-fold increase in the number of migrants to Finland following the European migrant crisis in 2015.
-The founder is Mika Ranta, who, while a self-declared neo-Nazi and member of the Finnish Resistance Movement, maintains that his personal views do not represent the group as a whole.
+Mika Ranta, who, while a self-declared neo-Nazi and member of the Finnish Resistance Movement, maintains that his personal views do not represent the group as a whole.
 The group is named after Odin, the god that rules Asgard, home of the gods, in Norse mythology.

 Soldiers of Odin gained momentum in 2016 after incidents such as the New Year's Eve sexual assaults in Germany, the January 2016 stabbing death of Alexandra Mezher, a Lebanese social worker in Sweden, and other migrant-related crime incidents.
 On 15 March 2016, Soldiers of Odin announced on their Facebook page that they had intervened in the attempted sexual harassment of two underage girls.
 The group also claimed that the perpetrators were two refugees and that the police thanked Soldiers of Odin for their actions.
 Further investigation revealed that neither the police nor any bystanders had any knowledge of the event.
 On March 16, 2016, Soldiers of Odin admitted that one of their members fabricated the story.
 The group apologized for the announcement and said that the member would be expelled.

 The group's number of Facebook likes in Finland alone was more than 49,000 in December 2017.

 According to Yle, Soldiers of Odin has connections to the Finnish MV-media alternative media website and has been promised good visibility on the site.
 MV-media website and its owner Ilja Janitskin have ties to the Russian-backed Donetsk People's Republic.

+According to IL and Meduza, Yan Petrovsky, Russian nationalist accused of war crimes in Ukraine, was also an active Odin member.
+He was deported from Norway but arrested in Finland due to charges.